qiyunzhu/woltka/woltka/tests/data/README.md

 **Reference taxonomy** of the 107 bacterial genomes.
 The taxonomy is provided in multiple formats:

-- `g2tid.txt`: Genome ID to NCBI taxonomy ID mapping file.
+- `taxid.map`: Genome ID to NCBI taxonomy ID mapping file.
 - `taxdump`: NCBI taxdump-style database files (`nodes.dmp` and `names.dmp`).
-- `lineage.txt`: Greengenes-style lineage strings.
+- `lineages.txt`: Greengenes-style lineage strings.
 - `rank_names.tsv` and `rank_tids.tsv`: Taxon name and TaxID at each of the seven standard taxonomic ranks for each genome.

 In addition, `nucl/` contains the mappings from nucleotide sequence accessions (instead of their host genomes) to taxonomy.